…by Jonas E. Alexis

 “Men are not just disemboweled by Salvadoran Treasury Policy; their severed genitalia are stuffed in their mouths.
 Salvadoran women are not just raped by the national guard; their wombs are cut from the bodies and used to cover their faces.
 It is not enough to kill the children; they are dragged over barbed wire until the flesh falls from their bones while parents are forced to watch.”

 When was the last time heard about these issues in the Zionist media?
 When was the last time that a Zionist journalist took the time to seriously write about these issues and let the world know that warmongers in the United States are dangerous to the United States itself and to much of the world?
 Do you see why Vladimir Putin is laughing at the ideologies that post beneath the surface of the New World Order?

 Dominic Rushe, “Oliver Stone on Vladimir Putin: ‘The Russian people have never been better off,’” Guardian, June 13, 2017.

 Dan Kovalik, The Plot to Scapegoat Russia: How the CIA and the Deep State Have Conspired to Vilify Russia (New York: Skyhorse Publishing, 2017), kindle edition.

-Posted by Jonas E. Alexis on June 17, 2017, With 3622 Reads Filed under Of Interest.
+Posted by Jonas E. Alexis on June 17, 2017, With 3763 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.